This past year has been a difficult time for America -- and, safe to say, most of the world.

 “(We wanted) to show (people) the amazing life they can have, and show them they don’t need a social lubricant to socialize.
 Because it’s not just diners, coffee shops and church basements.”

-And who knows how long it will last?
+And who knows how long things could stay virtual.

 “(For addicts), 12-step meetings have moved to online meetings,” Gottlieb said.
 “Still, you can only go to so many per day.
 Now it’s the other 23 hours that you need to think about.”

-Even for people who don’t consider themselves addicts, maybe some are drinking more than usual because of the anxiety surrounding COVID-19 and all the unknowns.
+Even for people who don’t consider themselves addicts, maybe some started drinking more than usual because of the anxiety surrounding COVID-19 and all the unknowns.

 There does seem to be a community of people who are examining their lifestyles and trying to get healthier -- or using this time to recalibrate.
 Gottlieb said there has been a lot of interest in Loosid’s “sober curious” groups.

-Gottlieb said he has seen 93.8% growth when it comes to app users since March 7.
-As of a phone interview on March 31, there were about 56,000 users.
+When this story was first published, in mid-April 2020, Gottlieb said he has seen 93.8% growth when it comes to app users since March 7.

-App creators are also seeing a huge increase in the number of dating messages sent.
+App creators also saw seeing a huge increase in the number of dating messages sent.

 “People are lacking intimacy as well as connection,” Gottlieb said.